RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 ************
 **Collection and analysis**:

-* What approaches are taken to document your work in a comprehensible manner?
+* Which (digital) methods and tools (e.g. software) are required collect and safe the (raw) data?
 * What measures are taken to ensure high quality of the data?
+* What approaches are taken to document all your work in a comprehensible manner?
-* Which digital methods and tools (e.g. software) are required to use and analyse the data?
+* Which digital methods and tools (e.g. software) are required to read, use and analyse the data?
-* How will the data be stored and backed up during the project?
+* How and where will the data be stored during the project?
+* What is your back up strategy?
-* How will the security of sensitive data be guaranteed during the project (access and utilisation management)?
+* How will the security of sensitive data be guaranteed during the project (access and usage management)?

 ************

 {{3-4}}
 ************
 **Archiving & publication**:

-* What legal particularities exist in connection with the handling of research data in the research project?
+* What legal conditions need to be considered in regard of publishing your research data?
+* What ethical conditions need to be considered in regard of publishing your research data?
-* Are there any effects or restrictions to be expected with regard to subsequent publication or accessibility?
+* Are there any effects or restrictions to be expected with regard to publication or accessibility of the data?
-* How are utilisation and copyright aspects as well as ownership issues taken into account?
+* How are usage and copyright aspects as well as ownership issues taken into account?
 * Are there any important scientific codes or professional standards that should be taken into account?

 ************

 {{4-5}}
 ************
-**Subsequent use**:
+**Re-use**:

 * Which data is particularly suitable for re-use?
 * What criteria are used to select research data in order to make it available for re-use by others?
 * Do you plan to archive your data in a suitable infrastructure?
-* If so, how and where?
-Are there embargo periods?
+* Are there embargo periods?
-* When can the research data be used by third parties?
+* When can the research data expected to be used by third parties?

 ************

-{{6}}
+{{5}}
 ************

 ![RD-Lifecycle](images\FDM_Zyklus_klein_ohneText.jpg) <!-- width="300px" align="right" -->